my-cloud/ruthenium/CONTRIBUTING.md

-# Welcome to GitHub docs contributing guide
+# Welcome to Ruthenium contributing guide
 Thank you for investing your time in contributing to our project!

 Please read our [Code of Conduct](https://github.com/my-cloud/ruthenium/blob/dev/CODE_OF_CONDUCT.md) to keep our community approachable and respectable.